jhill1/SEPwC.github.io/_sources/Issues.rst

 One of the best ways of giving back to the open souce community is to report bugs when you come across them.
-As a beginner programmer it's more likely that the error is in your code rather than a well-used library like ``matplotlib`` or ``ggplot2``.
+As a beginner programmer it's more likely that the error is in your code rather than a well used library like ``matplotlib`` or ``ggplot2``.
 However, you may well find the odd bug as you go.

 When reporting a bug you need to give enough information for the developer to recreate the problem.
-The most useful thing to provide is an example code which is as small as possible; a minimum reproduceable example or MRE.
+The most useful thing to provide is an example code which is as small as possible; a minimum reproducible example or MRE.
 You would take your failing code and strip away anything that is not associated with the bug.
 You should then describe the error/issue, and give details of your set-up, including Python or R version, your operating system and what you expected to happen.